Implicit Regularization and Momentum Algorithms in Nonlinearly Parameterized Adaptive Control and Prediction: Adaptation laws with momentum

 \section{Adaptation laws with momentum}

 In this section, we develop several new adaptation laws for both linearly and nonlinearly parameterized systems.
-We begin by noting that the Bregman Lagrangian generates velocity gradient algorithms with momentum.
-We prove some general conditions under which these momentum algorithms will achieve tracking.
-By analogy with integral velocity gradient functionals, we then derive a proportional-integral scheme to implement a first-order composite adaptation law~\citep{slot_li_book} driven directly by the function approximation error rather than its filtered version.
+We begin by noting that the Bregman Lagrangian generates velocity gradient algorithms with momentum, which provides a path towards adaptive control algorithms similar to Nesterov's seminal method.
+We prove some general conditions under which these momentum algorithms will achieve stable convergence.
+By analogy with integral velocity gradient functionals, we then derive a proportional-integral scheme to implement a first-order composite adaptation law driven directly by the function approximation error.
 We subsequently fuse the generating functional for the composite law with the Bregman Lagrangian to construct a composite algorithm with momentum.

-We then employ a connection between recent developments in isotonic regression -- the GLMTron of~\citet{glmtron}, along with extensions due to~\citet{alphatron} and~\citet{convotron} -- and Tyukin's algorithm \eqref{eqn:tyukin_alg} to derive momentum algorithms for nonlinearly parameterized systems.
-These momentum algorithms can be seen as the adaptive control equivalent of the GLMTron with momentum.

-We follow this development by discussing a new form of high-order algorithm inspired by the Elastic Averaging Stochastic Gradient Descent (EASGD) algorithm~\citep{easgd, boffi-slot}.
-We subsequently demonstrate the capability of using time-varying learning rates with our presented algorithms~\citep{slot_li_book}.
+We then derive momentum algorithms for nonlinearly parameterized systems satisfying the monotonicity requirements in Assumption~\ref{assmp:tyukin}.